rancherfederal/carbide-docs/docs/classified-provisioning-docs/usage.md

 ### Registry Configuration

 When using a private registry, downstream clusters must be configured with correct authentication and certificate information to access that registry via the [registries.yaml](https://docs.rke2.io/install/containerd_registry_configuration) file.
-Rancher provisioned clusters can be configured through the UI to generate.
+Rancher provisioned clusters can be configured through the UI to generate the registries.yaml file.

 1. Under the `Cluster Configuration` section when provisioning a cluster, select the `Registries` section.

 2. Enter the registry domain in the `Container Registry` box, and either select existing registry credentials or create new credentials for authentication to the registry.

-3. If advanced configuration (mirroring, certificates, additional authentication), add those to the advanced settings.
+3. If advanced configuration (mirroring, certificates, additional authentication) is required, add those to the advanced settings.

 For more information, see the [RKE2 Containerd Registry Configuration](https://docs.rke2.io/install/containerd_registry_configuration) documentation.